-Complete your Thanksgiving meal these delicious and classic Thanksgiving side dishes and appetizers, like Green Beans and Bacon, Brussels Sprouts with Apples, and of course, Instant Pot Garlic Mashed Potatoes.
+Complete your Thanksgiving meal these delicious and classic Thanksgiving side dishes and appetizers.
+Some of our favorites with turkey:

 For an un-traditional but sure to become a new tradition side dish, try my recipe for Filipino Lumpia.
 These Filipino spring rolls are always a crowd pleaser, and once you make them at home, you'll want to serve them at every holiday like we do!

 🥧 Thanksgiving dessert recipes

 And of course, you can't forget Thanksgiving dessert!
 Try this Sweet Potato Pie with Graham Cracker Crust recipe.
 Or one of these delicious fall dessert recipes.